hannutt/DBoard/README.md

 USER AUTHENTICATION:

 Log-in and Log-out features.
 Made with Django Authenticate library.
+Access to the online store administrator's view is limited. the staff status of the logged in user must be true.
+This is checked at login using the Django Authenticate is_staff method.

 VOICE-ASSISTED LOGIN (EXPIREMENTAL)